01. The king and his seductive perfume

 King Louis XIV wore perfume throughout his life.
 He preferred perfumes with strong scents, made with musk.
 These robust fragrances were used to camouflage the body odor of the king and his court.
 The nobles of the time didn’t wash as often as we do today but it would be wrong to say that they never washed.
 Taking a bath was a complex task: large quantities of water needed to be brought in and heated for a comfortable experience.
 This didn’t encourage cleanliness.
 In addition, there was a wide-spread urban legend at the time that water could pass on various diseases; this meant that people didn’t really want to take baths in the 17th century.
 To avoid unpleasant smells, the nobles and King Louis XIV preferred perfume to baths.

 At the time, the French court was known as “the perfumed court” throughout Europe.

 Louis XIV was a particular fan of the scent of orange trees.
 These shrubs, which came from Asia and Europe, had a special status in his palace: he even had an Orangery built just for them!
 He wore perfume with an orange scent with obvious pleasure.

 The king learned about the art of perfumery from his personal perfumer, Martial, and even created some of his own aromatic blends.

-The king wore perfume on his clothes and his wigs, sprayed his favorite scents in his private apartments and on his furniture and had orange blossom displayed throughout the palace.
-He rubbed his body with scented essences and even added a few drops to his drinks to “purify” his body.
+The king wore perfume on his clothes and his wigs, sprayed his favorite scents in his private chambers and on his furniture and had orange blossom displayed throughout the palace.
+He rubbed his body with fragrant essences and even added a few drops to his drinks to “purify” his body.

 To create these blends, Louis XIV ordered that exotic plants should be brought back to France from all over the world by boat and encouraged his perfumers to innovate by providing them with financial support.